roots/bud/dev/README.md

 Contains the react-renderer implementation.
 It's kind of like a retrograde mdx in that it takes React components and generates markdown from them.

 The renderer needs to be made great again, but a lot of the work to make something kind of cool is there and it has utility in our repo.
-You can see the full list of primitives which have been written in `./readme/renderer/components`.
+You can reference the primitives in `./readme/renderer/components`.
 The main issue with the renderer at this point is centered around parsing component children (inner tags).
 Out on the top level everything is good to go.

 ### `templates`